- Does it really matter and why?

 At another extreme, some hungry founders blindly sign whatever thrown away to them and, soon, realize how big mistake they just took.
 A perfect example would be the recent noisy case of the Kafe restaurant chain where founders’ constantly conflicts with investors end in Ms. Dao Chi Anh, its founder, being forced to leave the Kafe and business of the Kafe itself went south.

 REMEMBER: Neither of these two extremes are good for long-term development of the startups.
 After all, when an investor is interested in a startup, it aims at keeping the founder on board until exit.
 If rotten from inside, a business would sooner or later turn fruitless.
 Hence, to make sure that founders fully understand what they would commit is critical for a future success.
 As for me, in some cases that I was engaged, I always ask the founders to find a lawyer who is familiar with deals of similar nature.

 WARNING: Is a term sheet recognized and enforceable in Vietnam with respect to some binding contents?
 The answer would be Yes though parties may agree for it to be interpreted by foreign law and heard by foreign dispute settlement body.
-Nevertheless, please note that because a term sheet is per se a simple document, Vietnamese law and a Vietnam-based arbitration body (including arbitration body) should be governing law and dispute settlement body respectively for the sake of efficiency.

 In the next post, I will discuss how a term sheet is positioned in a venture deal and a typical acquisition process taking place in both offshore territory and Vietnam.